-It’s thrilling to see support in the New York State Senate for Maternal Home Visiting programs like Nurse Family Partners (NFP).
+Seeing support in the New York State Senate for Maternal Home Visiting programs like Nurse-Family Partners (NFP) is thrilling.
 Senator Brad Hoylman explains this support in his opinion piece in the Gotham Gazette.

-Programs like Nurse Family Partnership, Healthy Families NY and Parents as Teachers are collectively known as Maternal Home Visiting programs.
-They pair new mothers or families who are struggling with their own trauma, poverty and isolation with a professional who provides emotional support, guidance and parenting help.
-The benefits for the new mother or family include reduced maternal poverty, reduced maternal addiction and reduced postpartum death.
-They also are one of the few social service programs that prevents childhood trauma from starting.
-Childhood trauma is linked to diminished physical, mental, social and financial health among adults, making it a major factor in most of the banes of modern society.
+Programs like Nurse-Family Partnership, Healthy Families NY, and Parents as Teachers are collectively known as Maternal Home Visiting programs.
+They pair new mothers or families struggling with their own trauma, poverty, and isolation with a professional who provides emotional support, guidance, and parenting help.
+The benefits for the new mother or family include reduced maternal poverty, reduced maternal addiction, and reduced postpartum death.
+They also are one of the few social service programs that prevent childhood trauma from starting.
+Childhood trauma is linked to diminished physical, mental, social, and financial health among adults, making it a significant factor in most modern society’s banes.

 One of New York’s quietest disgraces is that we deny these programs to 95% of willing, eligible families.
-In doing so we are planting the seeds for tomorrow’s drug crisis, tomorrow’s crime, and tomorrow’s lost human potential, tomorrow’s tax increases.
-In times of prosperity it is important to invest in children, and in times of desperation it is even more important.
+In doing so, we are planting the seeds for tomorrow’s drug crisis, tomorrow’s crime, and tomorrow’s lost human potential, tomorrow’s tax increases.
+In times of prosperity, it is essential to invest in children; in times of desperation, it is even more critical.

-Maternal Home Visiting programs protect children from abuse and neglect, they rebuild families shattered by generations of abuse, and they save taxpayers money in their first year.
+Maternal Home Visiting programs protect children from abuse and neglect, rebuild families shattered by generations of abuse, and save taxpayers money in their first year.

-We support New York’s investment, but we must go farther and provide funding for the other 95% of families.
+We support New York’s investment but must go further and provide funding for the other 95% of families.

 Our children, our future, are counting on it.